ariel-zilber/k8s/udemy/ckad/CKAD-exercises/core_concepts.md

 ### Change pod's image to nginx:1.7.1.
 Observe that the container will be restarted as soon as the image gets pulled
 ```
+# kubectl set image POD/POD_NAME CONTAINER_NAME=IMAGE_NAME:TAG
+kubectl set image pod/nginx nginx=nginx:1.7.1
+kubectl describe po nginx # you will see an event 'Container will be killed and recreated'
+kubectl get po nginx -w # watch it
 ```
 ### Get nginx pod's ip created in previous step, use a temp busybox image to wget its '/'
 ### Get pod's YAML